rufex2001/teaching_llms/README.md

 * Generally, lectures are designed to refresh known concepts, introduce new concepts, present important methods in detail, and briefly cover the latest research on some of these topics.
-    The lectures are full of references throughout, as well as in the final References slide.
+    The lectures are full of linked references throughout, as well as in the final References slide.
 * The purpose of exercise sheets is more versatile, as these are sometimes used to dive deeper into some concepts introduced in the lectures, but are also often used to introduce new but very important concepts that are perhaps